Our People

 Ataga’i Donna Burr (neé Fa’atili)

-Business Development and Membership Engagement Manager
+Business Development and Member Engagement Manager

 Ata joined CID in April 2023 following an extensive career working in the private, public and NGO sectors in the US, Vietnam, and New Zealand.
 This included roles with New Zealand Trade and Enterprise, the Australian Department of Immigration and Citizenship, International SOS, British Business Group Vietnam, and Parliamentary Services.